acumino/agent-notify/README.md

 Works on **macOS**, **Linux**, and **Windows** (WSL / Git Bash).
 Works with both the **CLI** and **VS Code extension**.

+**Also supports [Slack notifications](#slack-notifications)** — get a Slack message when Claude Code needs your permission or finishes a session, even when you're away from your desk.

 ## Preview

 ### macOS